PaulaAlessio/trim_filter/README.md

 # trimFilter user manual

- This programs reads a `fastq` file as an input, and performs the following filters:
+ This program reads a `fastq` file as an input, and performs the following filters:
  - If a `fasta` file is passed as an input (e.g., rRNA ), it will discard reads that are contained in it.
  - Discards/trims low quality reads (see below for a description of  *low quality*).